ErpNetDocs/tech/advanced/user-calculated-attributes/operators/cast.md

 | Parameter 3 Type |
 | Return Value | Returns the param converted to the type. |

+> [!NOTE]
-> **_NOTE:_**  Note: The CAST operator is a secondary operator, used by the other operators to convert their parameters to the same type.
+> The CAST operator is a secondary operator, used by the other operators to convert their parameters to the same type.
 The type is usually entered as a constant (CONST).

+## Example
+See the example in @(How to get specific field of a parent document?)